2020 Industry Predictions – How Nature’s Script Will Lead the Way

 Recently, CBD’s hype has slowed down due to a lack of federal regulations.
 Companies can market their unsafe products using ill-advised claims, which has led to uncertainty about which brands consumers can and should trust.
 These companies will be incapable of meeting quality standards soon to be put in place, leading either to insolvency or bankruptcy.

 Nature’s Script has built a strong foundation to outmatch the early adopters of CBD.
-We operate out of our more than 100,000-square-foot facility with a team of expert researchers, developers and formulators who remain focused on crafting premium and reliable CBD products.
+We operate out of our more than 100,000-square-foot manufacturing space with a team of expert researchers, developers and formulators who remain focused on crafting premium and reliable CBD products.
 We implement robust quality control measures that are unmatched within the CBD industry.
 Our products are correctly labeled according to state regulations and do not contain any unsolicited claims, already putting us leaps and bounds ahead of the “competition.”

 3.)
 The FDA Will Regulate CBD Soon